mazzster/Unit_13_Elk_Project/README.md

 **Elk Configuration**

-Ansible was used to automate configuration of the ELK machine.
+Using the command above, Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 A: -Ability to delpoy multiple servers easily without touching each server -Efficiency due to not having to install additional virtual machines which can be bulky and waste ful of memory -Ansible is able to allow models of highly complex workflows in IT.